a-r-d/java-1-class-demos/week10/readme.md

+# Week 10 agenda

+ - Homework review / help
+ - You can use class variables to pass data between steps in the homeworks.
+ - Any question or suggestions on any of the homework?
+Please turn in old homework!
+ - Generics + Collections.

 # Week 10: Collections Framework and Generics

 This is probably the most important chapter and section of the book to learn and study